datarichard/shit-happens-index/README.md

 one), and a weighting is assigned to each item that was determined by asking research volunteers to anticipate the severity of stress that was expected from its occurrence.
-However people are notoriously poor at anticipating their emotional reaction to significant events, and large population-based surveys can now provide data which tracks self-reported distress levels after survey respondants have experienced the life event.
+However people are notoriously poor at anticipating their emotional reaction to abstract events, and large population-based surveys can now provide data which tracks self-reported distress levels after survey respondants have experienced the life event.
 This provides an opportunity to calculate weights based on